CASkade Automation Study

 If you decide to turn, you get one chance to steer your ship.
 In the controls you can:

 In choosing when and where to maneuver, while avoiding a collision is most important, you also need to consider that ideally you want to stay as close to the course to your destination as you safely can.
+Electing to turn 15 degrees in either direction will keep you closer to your original course, however you may decide it is safer to maneuver your ship 30 degrees in either direction to increase safety.
 You should also adhere to the rules of the road of steering a ship, which dictate that if it is safer to do so, you should pass behind the other ship.

 Your ship will be represented by a pink triangular shape.
 The cargo ship is represented by a red triangular shape.
 They will both be moving slowly.
 A green circular marker represents your destination.
 A black bar is shown that illustrates the minimum safe distance two ships should be apart.
 In the best case scenario, your ship will arrive at the destination just as time expires.